 Rencsak knows the system works.
 One reason: Parents who make new friends at the campout often ask to change their committee assignment — switching from the blue and gold committee to the pinewood derby committee, for example (in Pack 160, every parent leaves school night with an assignment).

 But the campout does more than connect new parents with other parents.
 It also connects them with their own sons.
 The first activity leaders schedule after breakfast on Saturday is a parent-son hike.
 During the hike, they ask parents to go over the Youth Protection information in the front of their son’s handbook, which satisfies Bobcat requirement No. 8.
 “The requirement gets done, the book has been opened, and the parent and the Cub Scout have started off their Scouting experience with 15 minutes of ‘just us’ bonding,” Rencsak says.
 “If you can’t get the parents to open the book, the Cub Scout is never going to advance.”

 Of course, not every family will make it to the family campout; these days even first- and second-graders live busy lives.
 If a family can’t attend, Rencsak assigns an experienced leader to meet personally with the family.
 “They will come over to that leader’s home or the leader will go to their home with the rank book and the join packet and go over any questions,” she says.

 Pack 160’s attention to detail—and to new parents—has paid off.
-Since Rencsak joined the pack eight years ago, membership has grown from 20 boys to 47, and the pack now serves about 30 percent of the boys at the school where it recruits.
+Since Rencsak joined the pack eight years ago, membership has grown from 20 to 47.

 Rencsak says the camping program accounts for much of that growth.
 “If we can persuade them to be out there, they’ll be with us through the year,” she says.